 Compared to some other options it does carry a higher price tag, but the quality of the drums and hardware are significantly better, and overall it will be a more enjoyable kit to play!

-This small drum set is also super sturdy thanks to the high-quality hardware.
-All of the stands included are the best to feature on any kids drum set and make the drums really easy and fun to play.
+This small drum set is also super sturdy thanks to the high-quality hardware Pearl includes.
+I found that all of the stands included are some of the best to feature on any kid’s drum set and make the drums really easy and fun to play.

-If you want to ensure your child gets the perfect start into drumming, this junior drum set will get your little ones playing and having fun in no time!
+If you want to ensure your child gets the perfect start to drumming, this junior drum set will get your little ones playing and having fun in no time!

 Pros